Quick Answer

 Barakah is a unique Islamic concept meaning “divine blessing” or “increase.”
 When you begin any action with Bismillah, you’re inviting Allah’s barakah into that endeavor.
 This doesn’t always mean quantitative increase—sometimes it means your time becomes more productive, your food becomes more nourishing, your work becomes more impactful, or your relationships become more meaningful.

 Real-Life Example: Two people might earn the same salary, but the one who consistently says Bismillah finds their money stretches further, unexpected opportunities arise, and financial anxieties decrease.
-This is barakah—divine blessing that defies logical explanation.
+This is barakah—divine blessing that operates through Allah’s wisdom in ways we may not fully understand.

 2. Protection from Satan and Evil